George Orwell: Teaching career

 Down and Out in Paris and London was published by Victor Gollancz in London on 9 January 1933 and received favourable reviews, with Cecil Day-Lewis complimenting Orwell's "clarity and good sense", and The Times Literary Supplement comparing Orwell's eccentric characters to the characters of Dickens.
 Down and Out was modestly successful and was next published by Harper & Brothers in New York.

 In mid-1933 Blair left Hawthorns to become a teacher at Frays College, in Uxbridge, west London.
 This was a much larger establishment with 200 pupils and a full complement of staff.
 He acquired a motorcycle and took trips through the surrounding countryside.
 On one of these expeditions he became soaked and caught a chill that developed into pneumonia.
 He was taken to a cottage hospital in Uxbridge, where for a time his life was believed to be in danger.
 When he was discharged in January 1934, he returned to Southwold to convalesce and, supported by his parents, never returned to teaching.

 He was disappointed when Gollancz turned down Burmese Days, mainly on the grounds of potential suits for libel, but Harper were prepared to publish it in the United States.
 Meanwhile, Blair started work on the novel A Clergyman's Daughter, drawing upon his life as a teacher and on life in Southwold.
-Eleanor Jacques was now married and had gone to Singapore and Brenda Salkeld had left for Ireland, so Blair was relatively isolated in Southwold—working on the allotments, walking alone and spending time with his father.
 Eventually in October, after sending A Clergyman's Daughter to Moore, he left for London to take a job that had been found for him by his aunt Nellie Limouzin.